luwei-w/SteamReviewNLP/README.md

 5. python3 naivebayes.py

 The step 2 outputs a file called train-processed.csv.
 The step 3 outputs 3 files which are train-processed-freqdist-bi.pkl, train-processed-freqdist.pkl, train-processed-unique.txt.
-Step 4 and 5 depends on which method you choose.
+To run step 4 or 5 depends on which method you choose.

 In preprocess.py, there is a boolean variable called "test_file" in the function "preprocess_csv()", when preprocessing training dataset, you should assign it "TRUE", when preprocessing test dataset, assign it "FALSE".